mjtsai1974/DevBlog/_posts/2017-11-07-ml-foundation-gradient-descendent.md

 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2017-11-07-ml-found-gradient-descendent-size-m.png "m records of input data")

->in gradient descendent, 1 ∕ m is required to average it.
+>since we are running batch gradient descendent, 1 ∕ m is required to average it.
 >if m = 1, then, we just have the j-th term as:

 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2017-11-07-ml-found-gradient-descendent-size-1.png "single input data")

->since we are running batch gradient descendent

 ### Learning Rate &alpha;